 How to Negotiate a Personal Injury Settlement

-An overview of the basic strategy for negotiating a good settlement of a personal injury claim.
+An overview of the basic strategy for negotiating a settlement of your personal injury claim.

 • medical expenses